Oktaliem/OWASPZAPOdooGauge/README.md

 - run it via TestNG framework
 - run it via Gauge framework

-Gauge is another alternative framework to write a test via specification without gerkhin langunge (Cucumber)
+Gauge is another alternative framework to write a test via specification without gerkhin langunge (i.e Cucumber/JBehave)

 # Purpose
 - This demo/repository is to provide example or framework/model that can be integrated in CICD QA-DevSecOps.